-Team can also track progress with the help of a Burndown chart and other reports, as well as use basic task management features like task assignment and adding additional information.
-While Kanban Tool does not compare to other tools in terms of features and abilities, it is on the best Kanban tool list as a solution to simply visualize your process.
+The team can also track progress with the help of a Burndown chart and other reports, as well as use basic task management features like task assignment and adding additional information.
+While Kanban Tool does not compare to other tools in terms of features and abilities, it is on this list as a solution to simply visualize your process.
 Thus, it is a good choice for those not looking to manage complex projects, but simply looking to gain visibility of what is going on.

 Pros: Simple and easy to use tool for basic task visualization, offers Agile metrics to evaluate progress.

-Cons: Will not be fit to track mid to large projects, lacks modern project management features.
+Cons: Will not fit to track mid to large projects, lacks modern project management features.